dwyl/technical-glossary/README.md

 console.log(x)     // logs 'hello'
 ```

-**[Higher-order Function](https://en.wikipedia.org/wiki/Higher-order_function)** - Functions that take other functions as parameters.
+**[Higher-order Function](https://en.wikipedia.org/wiki/Higher-order_function)** - Functions that take other functions as parameters and/or return a function.
 Some examples of these types of functions are the [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [`reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) method used for arrays.
-They both accept a function as a parameter to use on the elements in the given array.
+They both accept a function to use on the elements in the given array.

 **Hypertext Transfer Protocol (HTTP)** - the set of rules for transferring files
 (text, graphic images, sound, video, and other multimedia files) on the World